-All banks have different risk appetites, and while this varies from sector to sector as well as individual circumstance, most banks consider pharmacists and pharmacy purchases as being a relatively good risk.
-Generally the pharmacy sector is seen as a green sector which means banks and quite often happy to lend.
+All banks have different risk appetites, and while this varies from sector to sector (as well as individual circumstance), most banks consider pharmacists and pharmacy finance as being a relatively low risk and a good investment.
+Generally, the pharmacy sector is seen as a green sector which means banks and quite often happy to lend to pharmacists.

 Why is there more demand for pharmacies at the moment?

 There has been a big increased demand for pharmacies, especially within the last years.
 Pharmacies have definitely been one of the few businesses that traded well during the entire rise of the Covid-19 pandemic outbreak and through the following lockdowns.

 This has also meant that pharmacy goodwill values have also held up throughout the entire pandemic.
 Pharmacies are businesses that are a necessary and vital service to all local communities (e.g. helping with the vaccination program).

 It is also important to note that there is a barrier to enter the market.
 There are restrictions to where new pharmacies open.
 There are ru;es about not being able to open a new pharmacy right next to an existing pharmacy.
 This could in fact work to your advantage as it diminishes the amount of competition in the area which gives your pharmacy a higher/ better chance to succeed.

 Many pharmacists dream of owning their own pharmacy.
 So, what is the best way of making this happen?
 To build?
 Or to buy?